rana-arju/blood-need/README.md

   A life-saving web platform where people can request or donate blood with ease.
 Built with ❤️ using Next.js, Tailwind CSS, and modern web technologies.
 </p>

+> 🧠 Note: **Only a small part of the entire project code is kept here.
+The rest of the code is kept in a private repo**
 ## 📖 Project Overview

 **Blood Need** is a community-driven platform that connects blood donors with people in urgent need.
 This is the **frontend application**, designed to be fast, mobile-responsive, multilingual, and accessible to everyone.